open-contracting/standard_extension_template/README.md

 Best practice
 -------------

 It is possible to copy the whole of the schemas from the core, change them and as long as you have only added or changed properties the extension will work as expected.
-However doing it this way will mean that it will be hard to see what changes are made and will be much harder to track changes of the core schema (as every change in the core scheme will need to be copied).
+However doing it this way will mean that it will be hard to see what changes are made and will be much harder to track changes of the core schema (as every change in the core schema will need to be copied).

-So it is best practice to just put in an extension to just show the minimal changes that are required.
+So it is best practice to just put in an extension the minimal changes that are required.
 However, it can be useful to work with the whole schema when developing an extension.
 In this case use the [json merge patch library](https://github.com/pierreinglebert/json-merge-patch) and it will generate the minimal patch for you by using jsonmergepatch.generate(core_schema, new_modified_schema).
 This method will also handle deletions.